erinev/order-management-api-exercise/README.md

 A retailer company is looking to develop an order management system to streamline their order processing and products management.

 Your task is to build an API that handles customer orders, processes them, and stores the information in the system.
-Additionaly system should provide capabilities to do reports about purchased products.
+Additionaly system should provide capabilities to do reports about ordered products.

 # Requirements